albar965/littlenavmap-manual/en/LEGEND.md

 ### Elevation Profile Legend {#elevation-profile-legend}

 The colors and symbols of the elevation profile follow the style of the main map as set in the options dialog on tab `Map Display`.
 Colors, patterns and symbols for airports, navaids, procedures, active and passed flight plan legs are the same.
-The profile display also follows other map settings like visibility of flight plan line, aircraft and aircraft track.
+The profile display also follows other map settings like visibility of flight plan line, aircraft and aircraft trail.

 | Symbol | Description |
 | --- | --- |